Hangover From Alcohol Boom Could Last Long After Pandemic Ends

 "We know from previous traumatic events, Katrina and 9/11, people who survived some of them developed alcohol use disorder relating to the increase in stress," he said.

-Warning signs include a strong urge or need to drink, or if you drink more than you planned.
+Warning signs include a strong urge or need to drink or drinking more than you planned.
 Then it may be time to talk to your doctor.

 Millions of Americans at higher risk